Solar Electric at Home

 Solar Hot Water at Home

-North Coast Solar has for over 25 years provided commercial solar-electric systems for remote communications sites, schools, municipalities, industrial sites and agricultural water pumping operations.
+North Coast Solar has for over 30 years provided commercial solar-electric systems for remote communications sites, schools, municipalities, industrial sites and agricultural water pumping operations.
 The incentives available for commercial systems are even better than those for residential because of generous depreciation tax benefits plus tax credits.
 There is still a 26% federal solar tax credit available for solar systems installed in 2022, and a 22% credit through the end of 2023.

 Before we come out to do a solar feasibility analysis for your business, we examine your utility bill to assess whether you are on the correct electric rate schedule—the one that is most-effective.
 We can also provide advice on low cost conservation measures to make sure the building is energy efficient before we size the solar electric system.
 We believe in making sure a building is energy efficient before adding generation such as solar or cogeneration.

 Solar school projects are a great way for school districts to lower costs and budget with more predictability.
 It can also be an educational opportunity for teachers who can use available solar curriculums to teach students about solar energy.

 Solar for Wineries